Welcome to St. Thomas à Becket Episcopal Church

 The Very Reverend Michael L. Delk, Rector

-a native Kentuckian, took his Bachelor’s in Religion magna cum laude with departmental Honors from Transylvania University in Lexington, Kentucky, and his Master’s in Divinity degree with Honors from Virginia Theological Seminary in Alexandria, Virginia.
+A native Kentuckian, Fr.
+Michael took his Bachelor’s in Religion magna cum laude with departmental Honors from Transylvania University in Lexington, Kentucky, and his Master’s in Divinity degree with Honors from Virginia Theological Seminary in Alexandria, Virginia.
 During his time in seminary, Father Michael spent a semester abroad at Oxford University, and completed his Clinical Pastoral Education at the Hospital of the University of Pennsylvania in west Philadelphia.

 Over the past 25 years, he has served as the Assistant to the Rector at The Episcopal Church of the Good Shepherd in Lexington, Kentucky; as Canon for Youth, Young Adults, and Communications at The Cathedral of St. Philip in Atlanta, Georgia; as Rector of Hickory Neck Episcopal Church in Toano, Virginia, and as Rector of St. Luke’s Episcopal Church, in Anchorage, Kentucky (east Louisville).